madhusudhanrao-ppm/apex/financialservices/apex/apex.md

-# Create an Oracle Autonomous Database and Oracle APEX How-to's
+# Oracle APEX How-tos

 ## Introduction

-In this lab, we will learn how to provision Autonomous Database using the OCI console.
+Learn many commonly used APEX skills in this lab, this is optional lab you can skip.

 Estimated Time: 5 minutes

 ### Objectives

 In this lab, you will:

-- Learn how to provision a new Oracle Autonomous Database
+- Learn some of the important Oracle APEX How to's, if you are new to Oracle APEX

 ### Prerequisites